devhliu/wrt-project/README.md

 This is project is a part of my phd thesis conducted under the supervision of professor [Roman Novikov](http://www.cmap.polytechnique.fr/~novikov/).

-Here we aim to develop new inversion methods for weighted (generalized) Radon transforms.
+Here we aim to develop new inversion methods for weighted (generalized) Radon transforms in Euclidean space.
 The latter are of particular importance in various applications in the domain of inverse problems (e.g., in tomographies, geophysics).
-In particular, we work on methods which could be numerically more stable against the noise in tomographical data compared to existing methods.
+In particular, we work on methods which could be numerically more stable against the noise in tomographical data in SPECT.

 The very precise theoretical explanation of given algorithms can be found in [[2,3]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html).
 Also my personal page is [here](http://www.cmap.polytechnique.fr/~fedor.goncharov/).